 After training recruits, I tested for and obtained a position as a Neighborhood Enforcement Team (NET) Officer.
-This was, by far the most fun position I have ever worked.
+That was, by far, the most fun position I have ever worked.
 These teams are made up of a group of officers who directly address and impact neighborhood crime problems.

 NET officers work in undercover positions, surveillance details, marked uniformed patrol, and serve search warrants.
 Our biggest complaints were drug houses in neighborhoods.
 We routinely worked with our Drug Enforcement Bureau to purchase drugs from the dealers and later kick the doors down and arrest all the bad guys.
 Talk about a fun job!